vazco/meteor-universe-collection/README.md

 <a href="http://unicms.io"><img src="http://unicms.io/banners/standalone.png" /></a>

 # Universe Collection
-Universe Collections allows you to extend Meteor Collections by allowing you to define your own remote collection methods, add document helpers using a simple helpers method, and by creating new classes inherited from UniCollection.UniDoc.
+Universe Collections allows you to extend Meteor's [Mongo.Collection](http://docs.meteor.com/#/full/mongo_collection) functionality by allowing you to define your own remote collection methods, add document helpers using a simple helpers method, and create new classes inherited from UniCollection.UniDoc.

 Features:
-- Remote (RPC) methods od document and collections
+- Remote (RPC) methods on documents and collections
-- Multi Schemas support
+- Multi-schema support
-- Hooks for many methods (e.g. insert, update, remove, own rpc methods etc.)
+- Hooks for many methods (e.g. insert, update, remove, your own rpc methods, etc.)
-- Document Helpers (like update from doc, doc.save(), user.getName())
+- Document helpers (e.g. update from doc, doc.save(), user.getName())
 - EJSON serialization of documents
-- Mixins for collection
+- Mixins for collections
 - Compatibility with argument-audits-check
-- Allow/Deny for any rpc methods (not only insert/update/remove)
+- Allow/Deny for any rpc methods (not just insert/update/remove)

-And many other useful stuff
+And many more useful features.

-> *Current version is for Meteor 1.3*
+> *The current version supports Meteor 1.3*

-> *For Meteor 1.2 please install last version of 2.2.x*
+> *To use Meteor 1.2 please install the last version of 2.2.x*

-All documents know to what collection, belong.
-In simple way you can get collection from document and even make update like this:
+All documents know what collection they belong to and you can easily get a collection from any document as well as make a document update like this:

 ```js
 doc.update({$set: {title: 'new title'}});
 doc.call('addItem', item);
 ```

-And because this are EJSONable document types, you can use them for example with Session and ReactiveDict.
+Becase this is an EJSONable document type, you can use them with Meteor's built-in Session and ReactiveDict features.

-UniCollection inherits from Mongo.Collection, but does not change original Mongo.Collection.
-SimpleSchema integration allows you to attach a schemas to collection and validates against chosen (or default) schema.
+UniCollection inherits from Mongo.Collection, but does not change the original Mongo.Collection code.
+The SimpleSchema integration allows you to attach a schema to your collection and validate against your chosen (or a default) schema.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->